co360/soda-hol/3-package-the-todo-app-to-run-locally.md

    After clicking **Download**, the client credentials will be downloaded to your machine as a zip file.
 These files should be treated securely to prevent unauthorized database access.

 5. Extract the contents of the zip file to a directory named **Wallet_TODODB**.
 Note the absolute path to the client credentials directory on your machine, e.g. `/Users/username/Downloads/Wallet_TODODB`.
-You'll need this first path in Part 4 when mapping a Docker volume.
+You'll need this path in Part 4 when mapping a Docker volume.

-6. Open the **sqlnet.ora** file in the client credentials directory.
+6. Open the **sqlnet.ora** file in the Wallet_TODODB directory (the directory you extracted to in the previous step).
 Change the **DIRECTORY** value from `"?/network/admin"` to `"/db_credentials"` (include the double-quotes), then save your changes.
 In Part 4, the `/db_credentials` path will be mapped to the actual location of the client credentials as a Docker volume.

+   If you're working on *Windows*, but sure to extract the contents to a folder somewhere under your user directory (e.g. C:\Users\yourusername).

 ### **Part 2**: Clone Git repo with the "starter" app